PreziosiRaffaele/sf-debug-log/messages/debug.delete.md

 # flags.time.summary

-The number of minutes to retrieve log files for.
+The number of minutes to retrieve log to be deleted.

-# flags.all.summary
+# flags.all-users.summary

-Delete log files for all users.
+Retrieve logs for all users in the org.

 # error.deleteLogs